NETWAYS/icinga-installer/doc/15-SELinux.md

 icinga2::manage_selinux: false
 ```

-For Icinga servers the additinal Puppet modules icingaweb2 and icingadb don't support SELinux.
-To setup an Icinga server set SELinux to `disabled` or `permessive`.
+For Icinga servers the additional Puppet modules icingaweb2 and icingadb don't support SELinux.
+To setup an Icinga server set SELinux to `disabled` or `permissive`.